String Theory and Pre-big bang Cosmology: String theory: a few basic concepts

 \subsection{Supersymmetry}

 But the virtues of string theory as basis for a unified model of all interactions are not limited to this result.
-We should recall, indeed, that the spectrum of the bosonic string that we have considered contains, even after the elimination of the ghost states, other states of ``tachyonic" type (i.e., with $M^2<0$).
+We should recall, indeed, that the spectrum of the bosonic string that we have considered contains, even after the elimination of the ghost states, other states of ``tachyonic" type (i.e., states with $M^2<0$).
 To avoid such states (sources of instabilities in a quantum theory context) the model of bosonic string has to be ``supersymmetrized".
-The standard procedure is to associate to the coordinates $X^\mu$, determining the position of the string in the external ``target" space in which the string is embedded, the fermionic partners $\psi^\mu$, transforming as two-component Majorana spinors on the (two-dimensional) world-sheet spanned by the string motion, and as Lorentz vectors (with index $\mu$) in the target space manifold.
+The standard procedure is to associate to the coordinates $X^\mu$, determining the position of the string in the external ``target" space in which the string is embedded, the fermionic partners $\psi^\mu$, transforming as two-component Majorana spinors on the (two-dimensional) world-sheet spanned by the string motion, and, in the Neveu-Schwarz-Ramond formulation, as Lorentz vectors (with index $\mu$) in the target space manifold.
 This leads us to the so-called superstring models, which can be consistently formulated (from a quantum point of view) only in five different versions \cite{13,13a}.

-This generalization of the string model not only eliminates tachyons from the physical spectrum -- in a supersymmetric theory, the lowest allowed energy level corresponds to $M^2=0$, and negative values are forbidden -- but also automatically introduces in the model the spinor fields required to describe the fundamental matter fields (quarks and leptons).
+This generalization of the string model not only eliminates tachyons from the physical spectrum -- in a supersymmetric theory, the lowest allowed energy level corresponds to $M^2=0$, and negative values are forbidden -- but also automatically introduces in the model the fermions required to describe the fundamental matter fields (hopefully to be identified with the quarks and leptons of the standard model).
 In addition, if we consider a model with open and closed superstrings, or a model of heterotic superstrings (i.e., closed strings in which only right-moving modes are supersymmetrized, while left-moving modes are not), we can directly include into the quantum spectrum also non-Abelian gauge fields, with gauge group $SO(32)$ or $E_8 \times E_8$ \cite{13,13a}.
 These superstring models, when quantized in a flat space-time manifold, are only consistent for a critical number $D=10$ of dimensions.
 Remarkably, when $D-4=6$ spatial dimensions are appropriately compactified, the above gauge groups could possibly contain a realistic (low-energy) standard-model phenomenology.